berglind1707/FinalProject_SocialGraphs/content/homepage/houseComparison.md

 ![total_network](images/comm_sent/char_dist_Ravenclaw.png)
 ![total_network](images/comm_sent/comm_dist_Ravenclaw.png)
-**_Results_**: The character sentiment distribution on average is nearly equally distributed leaning towads the positive end with most characters from 0.05-.15.
+The character sentiment distribution on average is nearly equally distributed leaning towads the positive end with most characters from 0.05-.15.
 The communities detectected obtain a positive average sentiment value.
 This doesn't reflect the wordcloud drawn for the house where Fraud and other negative words where the biggest ones.
 This proves our theory that theese negative words were descriptive of one of Ravenclaws main character Gildeory Lockhart but not the house itself.

 _The tables show the top words based on their TF-IDF values, for the happiest and saddest communities based on the VADER sentiment analysis._